Volition-Guarded Multiagent Atomic Transactions: Describing People and their Machines: Volitional Multiagent Transition Systems

 Earlier work introduced multiagent transition systems~\cite{shapiro2021multiagent}, grassroots protocols and platforms~\cite{shapiro2023grassrootsBA}, and their definition via multiagent atomic transactions~\cite{shapiro2025atomic}---capturing the behaviour of machines but not of the people operating them.
 Here we develop the mathematical machinery to describe agents consisting of a person and a machine, and the volitional multiagent atomic transactions they execute.

 A volitional transaction is a ``regular'' multiagent atomic transaction---henceforth, a \emph{machine transaction}---guarded by the volitions of some, all, or none of the people whose machines participate; a person's volitional state is a set of equivalence classes of machine transactions they are willing their machine to participate in.
 The social graph illustrates the two extremes: befriending is guarded by both $p$ and $q$ (the class of the `befriend $p$ and $q$' machine transaction must be in both volitions), while unfriending is guarded by either.
-A person may freely change their volitional state via change-volition transactions; additionally, the framework discharges a class from every agent's volitional state when any equivalent machine transaction is taken, fulfilling the will upon satisfaction.
+A person may freely change their volitional state via change-volition transactions; additionally, an equivalence class is removed from every agent's volitional state when a machine transaction in this class is taken, fulfilling the will.

 The definitions of volitional transactions and agent states are mutually-recursive: a volitional transaction is a machine transaction guarded by volitions, which are themselves sets of equivalence classes of machine transactions.
 We resolve this circularity bottom-up: first machine transactions, then their equivalence, then agent states (including volitional states), and finally volitional transactions.